Disclaimer: I do not own My Hero Academia or any other licensed properties that may appear in this story.

 Present Mic gave Midoriya a skeptical look.
 Silently, he decided to just move on.
 If either of them failed to make it in, a likely result considering the number of students taking the test, then this would not be UA's problem.
 Present Mic continued to explain the rules.

 The pink-skinned acid-using girl Mina Ashido felt uncharacteristically nervous.
 That muttering boy from the introduction had been assigned to the same testing area she had been.
 She could not help but keep an eye on him, and she knew she was not the only one.
 The boy had left an impression.
 Even if he tried to keep his head down, everyone could tell when he got on the bus, as the whole thing tilted under his weight.

 While Ashido was not an expert on explosions, she was sitting several rows away from him and could feel it when the other boy snapped the mutterer back to reality.
 If that is what it took to even get this guy's attention, who knew what it would take to actually hurt him.

 The bus rocked again when he got off.
 Being that heavy meant just walking proved he was extremely strong as well.
 It was a sobering reminder that UA only accepted the very best.
 Ashido knew her quirk was good, but she was not entirely sure it was good enough.

 The huge testing area added to that impression.
-Its massive gates seeming to declare that only titans are worthy of attending this place.
-Ashido was surrounded in a sea of other students, likely each one with powerful quirks of their own, and this was only one testing group.
+Its massive gates seemed to declare that only titans are worthy of attending this place.
+Ashido was surrounded by a sea of other students, likely each one with powerful quirks of their own, and this was only one testing group.
 In total, out of the thousands of students taking the test, only 40 were going to pass.
 Realistically, she had no chance.

 No. She was Mina Ashido.
 A pink bombshell of fun, chemical burns, and romance.
 Her quirk was awesome.
 She was awesome!
 She was going to pass this test like a boss, and UA would not even know what hit it.